krishnafafat/Vue-JS-interview-questions/Readme.md

     Lifecycle hooks are an important part of any serious component.
 You often need to know when your component is created, added to the DOM, updated, or destroyed.
 Lifecycle hooks are a window into how the library you’re using works behind-the-scenes.

     1. **beforeCreate**  — This is the first hook that gets called after the Vue instance has been initialized.
 At this stage, data observation (reactivity), events, computed properties and watchers are yet to be set up.
-Therefore , we cannot interact with any parts of the component.
+Therefore, we cannot interact with any parts of the component.

     2. **Created**  — This hook is called after the instance is created.
 At this stage, the instance has finished processing, data observation (reactivity), computed properties, methods, watchers and event callbacks have been set up.
 You can’t interact with the DOM at this stage because your component has not been mounted.
 The $el property is not also available yet.